-A development owner electing to provide housing in conjunction with a qualified non-profit organization must ensure the non-profit organization materially participates in the development throughout the initial 15-year compliance period.41
+A development owner electing to provide housing in conjunction with a qualified non-profit organization materially participates in the development throughout the initial 15-year compliance period.

 In order to materially participate, the qualified nonprofit must be engaged in the activities of the development on a regular, continuous, and substantial basis.
 An example of material participation is if a non-profit Executive Director travels onsite at the time of an agency visit and is instrumental in the correction of any cited noncompliance.